fedyacpp/BlumClicker/README.md

 ## Exiting the Script

-To exit the script gracefully, press `CTRL+Q` twice.
+To exit, press `CTRL+Q` twice.

 ## Features

-- **Telegram Window Search:** Automatically finds an open Telegram window on your computer.
+- **Telegram Window Search:** Finds an open Telegram window on your desktop.
-- **Object Detection:** Uses YOLOv5 to spot objects in the Telegram window.
+- **Object Detection:** Uses YOLOv5 to detect objects in the Telegram window.
-- **Automated Clicking:** Clicks on the detected objects.
+- **Automated Clicking:** Clicks on detected objects.

 ## Troubleshooting

-If you hit any snags, double-check that CUDA is installed correctly and that your library versions match your CUDA version.
+If you run into issues, double-check your CUDA installation and library versions.
 Pay attention to error messages in the console and logs.

-If you’re stuck or have questions, open an issue or hit me up on [Discord](https://discord.com/users/fedyacpp).
+Need help?
+Open an issue or message me on [Discord](https://discord.com/users/fedyacpp)/[Telegram](t.me/fedyacpp).